SimonWang9610/CS230/README.md

         Momentumn = [MomentumNetwork(layer=1, neurons=200), MomentumNetwork(layer=2, neurons=50),
             MomentumNetwork(layer=3, neurons=10, final=True)]

-- NOTES: you can add more layers in the above `network' list, just remember that set the `final=True' of the last layer
+- NOTES: you can add more layers in the above `network` list, just remember that set the `final=True' of the last layer

 ### set hyper-parameters